TKYK93/netflix-clone/README.md

+## About this project
-This project is build in React in accordance with the instruction provided by Clever Programmer.
+This project was built in accordance with the instructuion provided by Clever Programmer.

+## Built With
+- React
+- TMDb API
+- react-youtube (a thin layer over the Youtube IFrame Player API) build by tjallingt